 6. AppOptics APM

-Recently acquired by Solarwinds, AppOptics APM is another solution you can use for PostgreSQL monitoring.
+Acquired by Solarwinds, AppOptics APM is another solution you can use for PostgreSQL monitoring.
 Similar to Datadog APM, it provides integrations for multiple databases with tracing ability, enabling you to identify and optimize applications and queries.
 With the AppOptics PostgreSQL plugin, you can easily look at both system-level and query-level metrics, network latency, and more—all with user-friendly dashboards and intuitive visualizations.

 AppOptics APM is an easy-to-use solution with a small learning curve.
 It helps you quickly discover the underlying causes of performance problems and, at the same time, troubleshoot faster.
 That’s because your availability and performance statistics are collated in a single place.